 What Is Resale Value?

 Resale value means the trade value of anything after its purchase and this will be the amount that the owner of that good expects from a buyer.
 A car’s resale value could be based on several factors as there are so many choices for a buyer.
 They consider the following main criteria while purchasing a used car before putting a dollar value for the car.

 This is the most important factor and relates to a car’s future depreciation, say 3 or 5 years later.
 As per car experts, a vehicle may lose up to 75% of its value after 5 years, while some fare better others may be quite pathetic.

-A well cared used vehicle would have good pricing as per resale market.
+A well-cared used vehicle would have good pricing as per the resale market.

 A car buyer may look at the brand and measure it as per how popular or prestigious it is.
 Reliability or quality is generally associated with popular brands and some buyers do not even check other brands.
 For example, a Honda fan may not even look at Toyota cars.

 If you are trying to sell your flashy-colored car then fewer buyers may show interest than a standard-colored car.
 Think of garish orange versus silver, black or white.